 And now the fun stuff: Techniques!
 Flavor, baby!
 In the SONG videos below the lessons, you can find strumming in La Vie En Rose, The Nearness of You, Tonight You Belong to Me, and in Besame Mucho, including a little flamenco styling. if you are looking instead for some picking techniques, take a peek at Gloomy Sunday.
-Percussive techniques are used (or attempted) in Effect & Cause and a whole lot of goodies are in I Put a Spell on You and Dream a Little Dream!
+Percussive techniques are used (or attempted) in Unchain My Heart back on the Videos page, and here in I Wanna Be Evil below, and a whole lot of goodies are in I Put a Spell on You and Dream a Little Dream!

 Look for more videos in the future! 🙂

 These were already done, mostly for my own reference at first; however, I thought they might help illustrate to you some of the chords and techniques I discuss in the videos above.
 There are quite a few, so I provided an outline; simply use it as a table of contents to jump down to what you want to hear: say, if a song was referred to in one of the chord, technique, or trick lesson videos above (that would be, in the text portions superimposed upon each video, or in the notes beneath), you can find it quickly to give it a listen.